baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

  (('red', 'right', None, None, 'forward'), 'forward'): -1.0, (('red', 'right', None, None, 'forward'), 'right'): -0.5, (('red', 'right', None, None, 'left'), None): 0.0}

  ```

 #### Final Q-table for the best case () represented as a python dictionary:

  ```python

  ```
 **QUESTION:** _Does your agent get close to finding an optimal policy, i.e. reach
 the destination in the minimum possible time, and not incur any penalties?
 How
 would you describe an optimal policy for this problem?_

 I do think my agent comes close to reaching the destination in the minimal possible
 time without incurring penalties.
 The final policy for the base case (alphap1_gammap9_epsp1)
-shows that only actions that follow driving rules are high qulaity whereas those that don't
+shows that only actions that follow driving rules are high quality whereas those that don't
 are low quality.
 The only thing that I find suboptimal is that for a red light
 only right turns have a positive Q.  All other actions have either a negative Q
 or a Q of zero.
 The 0 Q's are likely the result of this action not being explored/sampled.
 The end result is that the agent tends to drive around in circles.
 This may play
 out well in the grid world but in the real world it would be odd at best and at worst
 it wastes gas and potentially time, as traffic conditions and delays from making
-a circle are not as predictibable as the grid world.
+a circle are not as predictable as the grid world.

 I would describe an optimal policy as one in which the destination is reach in
-the smallest time frame given that traffic rules are followed and unuusual driving
+the smallest time frame given that traffic rules are followed and unusual driving
 behavior is not exhibited.